Wildlife We’re Fighting For

 Today, the future of wolves remains under threat — from hostile state management plans to anti-wildlife politicians.

 Earthjustice has gone to court and advocated on behalf of wolf populations throughout the country, alongside our partners and clients, for more than a decade.
-Last year, the Trump administration proposed removing protections for wolves across the entire contiguous United States.
+The Trump administration removed protections for wolves across the entire contiguous United States.
+Earthjustice is challenging the decision in court.

 11. Florida Panther